Skip to content

 Edo Kiriko “Kingyo” (Goldfish)

-The Edo Kiriko “Kingyo” glass captures the essence of traditional Japanese craftsmanship through an enchanting illusion.
+The Edo Kiriko “Kingyo” glass showcases the beauty of traditional Japanese craftsmanship through an enchanting visual illusion.

 When filled with your favorite drink, the engraved goldfish design appears to float gracefully within the glass, as if viewed from above a pond.

-Crafted from rare “Kin-aka” double-layered glass—light blue overlaid with soft pink—it expresses the shimmering world beneath the water’s surface.
+Crafted from rare “Kin-aka” double-layered glass—light blue overlaid with soft pink—it evokes the shimmering world beneath the water’s surface.

 Every glass is individually handcrafted and presented in a Paulownia wood box, wrapped in GLASS-LAB’s original paper, making it a thoughtful gift for special occasions.